This post may contain affiliate links. Please read our disclosure policy.

 - Make the cookies.
 Whisk together flour, cornstarch, baking soda, and salt.

-- Cream together butter and the sugars.
+- In a large mixing bowl, cream together the butter and the sugars.

 - Add the vanilla and eggs.
 Cream until well combined.

-See full instructions below.
+***See the full instructions below.

 - Chocolate Chunk Cookies